jgerstein/Raindrops-7_8/information for students.md

 * Include comments explaining how your code works

 **Documentation - 20 points**
-* Create a flowchart documenting how your game runs (15 points) - this flowchart needs to describe the process of the game, not the process by which you write the game.
+* Create a flowchart documenting how your game runs (15 points) - this flowchart needs to describe the process of the game, not the process by which you write or play the game.
 Upload your flowchart as a .PDF file
 * Describe your game with any information you think I should have in the README.
-This includes any bugs/glitches you finid in your program.
+This includes any bugs/glitches you find in your program.
 It is better to describe them yourself than to leave them for me to find.
 (5 points)